 Patient: I am experiecing severe leg cramps in the back thigh down to the knees.
 I am also experiecing shoulder and upper arm pain very severe.
 My legs only cramp when i am standing or walking.
 Once I sit daow i get relieve and then they just burn and feel really warm almost like i have fever in them.
 My shoulder keep me up at night.
 I can’t sleep on it and it seem to worsen when my neck hurts.
 I have had 3 MRI’s of the back, neck and shoulder, and they show some bugling disc and heriniated disc My doctor seem to think that my shoulder will not get better until I get my neck problem looked at and that it is possible that my back is causing my leg pain.
 I am wondering if it is sciatic nerve and what can i do about it?

-The treatment strategy would be as follows: try to keep a proper posture, avoiding repetitive cervical and lumbosacral stress (example weight lifting), adhering to a healthy lifestyle and proper nutrition, physical activity, losing excess of weight, smoking cessation, seeking medical advice in a timely manner when indicated.
+Doctor: The leg pain caused by a herniated disk is due to a nerve compression that can produce an inflammatory process affecting nerve roots (neuritis).
+The bulging of the content of the disk is more common in the lumbar region than in the cervical region, but can occur in both indeed.
+The bulging may or may not be clinically significant.
+Some patients with bulges are symptomatic and have a lot of pain, while others remain totally asymptomatic.The treatment strategy would be as follows: try to keep a proper posture, avoiding repetitive cervical and lumbosacral stress (example weight lifting), adhering to a healthy lifestyle and proper nutrition, physical activity, losing excess of weight, smoking cessation, seeking medical advice in a timely manner when indicated.
 During the pain crisis a physical therapy program should be followed and aimed to reduce pain and inflammation.
 For patients that show poor response to these measures the surgical option may be considered.